pkgxdev/pkgx/README.md

 > <details><summary><i>PSA:</i> Stop using Docker</summary><br>
 >
-> Docker is great for deployment, but it sucks for dev.
+> Docker is great for deployment and cross compilation, but… let’s face it: it
+> sucks for dev.
 >
 > *Docker stifles builders*.
 > It constricts you; you’re immalleable; tech marches onwards but your docker